Energinet-DataHub/green-energy-hub/docs/quality-assurance-and-test.md

 Currently we have templates for:

 - Issues
+- Bug reports
 - Repo structure and standard documentation

+When writing documentation for how a process work these things are essential to include:

+- What is the purpose of this functionality?
+What problem does it solve?
+- How does it fit in the grand scheme of things
+- How does it work?
+What is the expected input, and what can we expect as output?
+- How is it architecturally structured?
+What technologies are used and why?

 When writing technical documentation for features/functionality following topics can be relevant:

 - Name/version/Service provided
 - Overall description and relation to the overall architectural landscape and functionality
 - Terms/Definitions used in document and solution
-- Acceptance criterias for the product
+- Acceptance criteria for the product
 - Preconditions/mandatory requirements of the product
-- Non functional requirements
+- Non-functional requirements
 - Security notices.
 General description of security observations and needs
 - Contract relations
 - Test doubles used
 - Test data used
-- Class definitions
 - Validation rules
 - Expected result
 - Examples